 All our volunteers must complete the following recruitment process:

-• Enhanced adult and child DBS (provided by the Trust)
+- Complete an enhanced adult and child DBS check (provided by the Alder Hey).

-As a volunteer we will support you by providing all relevant training and offer additional sessions that may be of interest to you to enhance your role.
-We will provide free parking, travel expenses (£4 maximum per day), refreshment breaks and provide you with your volunteer uniform t-shirt for a £5 refundable deposit.
+As a volunteer, we will support you by providing all relevant training and we will offer any additional sessions that may be of interest to you to enhance your role.
+We will provide free parking, travel expenses (£4.50 maximum per day), refreshment breaks and provide you with your volunteer uniform t-shirt for a £5 refundable deposit.